rolandrgarceau/wxpython-basics/applications/02_button_notes.md

 In addition to that, the button will be decorated with stock icons under GTK+ 2.

-Using a predefined ID_XXX constant sounds like we are defining our own selectors here for dom traversal, or a means to call out specific labels when we start talking about multiple buttons, but we need to be clear what it is we seek to obtain here.
+Using a predefined ID_XXX constant sounds like we may be defining our own selectors for buttons to perform actions similar to [dom traversal](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), or a means to call out specific labels when we start talking about multiple buttons, but we need to be clear what it is we seek to obtain here.
+We can use the ID to locate a specific item, for say, a set focus or get text operation alternately.
+We need to be aware of ID_ANY and how that works.
 Just a font color change?
 Can we declare a wxStaticText object and set the foreground color and be done with it? or do we wish this for all buttons as a default?

+See [this](http://www.blog.pythonlibrary.org/2019/06/05/getting-the-correct-notebook-tab-across-platforms-in-wxpython/) article that describes how tab change events happen.

 ## More support with designing [Custom Controls](https://wiki.wxpython.org/CreatingCustomControls)